bdadam/bdadam.com/content/blog/optimistic-page-loading-with-instantclick-io.md

 ## Instantclick.io

-You can get this tool here: <a href="http://instantclick.io/" rel="external,nofollow">http://instantclick.io/</a>.
+You can get this tool here: http://instantclick.io/.

 Just put a single script into your page and you should be almost fine.
 Maybe you need some blacklisting/whitelisting, so that some links are not prefetched automatically.
 Or maybe you want some scripts to execute on every request.